golubitsky/minesweeper/README.md

 **Minesweeper!**

-This is a version of the classic Minesweeper, built using Ruby, to be run in a prompt.
+This is a CLI version of Minesweeper built using Ruby.

+My partner and I built it one afternoon as one of the exercices during (App Academy)[http://www.appacademy.io/].

+**To play:**
-Download repository and bundle install (only one gem: Colorize').
+1. Download repository and bundle install (only one gem: Colorize).
-Then run ``ruby mine.rb``.
+2. Run ``ruby mine.rb``.

-Enjoy!
+3. Enjoy!